3 - Introduction to engagement

 Indicator : Level of participation in the approach and level of taking action.

-Coconstruction 💭: The main purpose of coconstruction is to highlight initiatives, sharing and consultation.
-Coconstruction is central, and is therefore closely linked to other types of Stakeholder engagement: the consulted stakeholders must have a sufficient level of information about the approach, which requires upstream an 🧠effective awareness-raising and popularization, as well as a 📢 transparent restitution and communication.
-Coconstruction gives people a voice, makes them participate, which makes it possible to 🙋empower.
-It makes it possible to identify the carbon reduction axes that the organisation and its stakeholders can consider, based on their knowledge (of the process, the product, the organisation).
+Coconstruction 💭: The main aim of co-construction is to highlight initiatives, sharing and consultation.
+Co-construction is central, and therefore closely linked to other types of Stakeholder engagement: consulted stakeholders must have a sufficient level of information about the approach, which requires upstream an 🧠effective awareness raising and outreach, as well as a 📢 transparent results presentation and communication.
+Co-construction gives people a voice, encourages participation, which makes it possible to 🙋empower.
+It makes it possible to identify the carbon reduction dimensions that the organisation and its stakeholders can consider, based on their knowledge (of the process, the product, the organisation).

-Objective : Confront the choice of actions with real possibilities and potential alternatives, to arrive at a transition plan perceived as a common project by the organisation and its stakeholders.
+Objective : Confront the choice of actions with real possibilities and potential alternatives, to arrive at a transition plan perceived as a common project for the Organisation and its Stakeholders.

 Indicator : Level of participation in the coconstruction of the transition plan.

-Reporting and communication 📢 : The main issue of reporting and communication is to enable the appropriation of results and actions by the different concerned stakeholders.
-To link global issues, local issues, the organisation’s impacts, the role of stakeholders in these impacts, the actions that follow, and the role of stakeholders in the success of these actions.
+Results presentation and communication 📢 : The main challenge of results presentation and communication is to enable appropriation of the results and actions by the various concerned stakeholders.
+To link global issues, local issues, the organisation's impacts, the role of stakeholders in these impacts, the resulting actions, and the role of stakeholders in the success of these actions.

 Indicator : Level of knowledge and understanding of the results (impacts and actions)